 The Accent on Strings Program provides complimentary concert tickets for local middle school and high school orchestra students for all WFSO classical performances.
 The goal of the program is to recognize local orchestra directors and provide positive role models and mentoring experiences for orchestra students.
 Music students are offered complimentary tickets and their chaperones will receive a discounted ticket as well.

 The Youth Symphony Orchestra (YSO) offers an apprentice program for talented young musicians to gain access to professional musicians in an educational setting and perform at a concert.
 Students wishing to participate are selected through an audition process by the YSO (4-6 total students each year).
 Apprentices are paired with a professional musician in the Wichita Falls Symphony Orchestra and receive six (6) hours of private instruction by their mentor prior to the concert.
 Students are expected to prepare and play most, if not all, of the music on the concert program.
 Apprentices are seated next to their mentor to play the full concert on stage.

 The mission of the WFYSO is to provide music educational opportunities that lead to exceptional group performances and a lifelong appreciation of music.

-Click here to go to the WF Youth Symphony website.
+Click here to go to the WF Youth Symphony Orchestra website.